cardboard-iguana/cardboard-iguana.com/log/2022-03-07-itprotv-comptia-security-plus.md

 Presumably, transitive trust requires some level of federation, so really this is about the authenticating entities of the domains trusting each other.

-Connections between domains are called “trusts”, and trusts *can* be transitive across domains (essentially, one domain can delegate its trust relationships to another).
+Connections between domains are called "trusts", and trusts *can* be transitive across domains (essentially, one domain can delegate its trust relationships to another).

 ### Authentication Technologies

-Vocabulary that’s obvious when you think about it for a moment:
+Vocabulary that's obvious when you think about it for a moment:

 * Proximity card (for physical security)
 * Security token (for all kinds of security).

 ### Tokens

-Exam Cram defines a “key fob” basically as a physical login device like an RSA token, which is *not* how I’ve ever head the word used before.
+Exam Cram defines a "key fob" basically as a physical login device like an RSA token, which is *not* how I've ever head the word used before.

 Time-based one-time passwords (TOTP) schemes should now be pretty familiar to everyone.
 A related scheme is HMAC-based one-time-passwords (HOTP), which replace the use of the current time with the number of times a code has been requested.
-HOTP is seldom used anymore, as codes are valid for an unknown length of time and are more difficult to recover from if the token’s iteration count gets out-of-sync with the server’s expected iteration count.
+HOTP is seldom used anymore, as codes are valid for an unknown length of time and are more difficult to recover from if the token's iteration count gets out-of-sync with the server's expected iteration count.

 Token types likely to show up on the Security+ exam: